Skip to main content

 Growth Hormone Peptide Therapy

 Beyond direct testosterone replacement, peptide therapies offer another avenue for metabolic and systemic support, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and sleep improvement.
-These peptides work by stimulating the body’s natural production of (GH) or by mimicking its actions.
+These peptides work by stimulating the body’s natural production of growth hormone (GH) or by mimicking its actions.

 Peptide Primary Mechanism Clinical Application